Three Key Lessons that Shaped My Entrepreneurial JourneyBy Inigo Rumayor Belausteguigoitia | Thu, 08/20/2020 - 09:17

 Now, Arcus is making it possible to solve the exact problem I set out to solve years ago.

 We’ve built financial infrastructure that is creating better ways for people to access financial systems that improve their lives.
-Our fintech-as-a-service infrastructure makes it possible for banks and companies to serve unbanked or underbanked populations.
+Our Payments-as-a-service infrastructure makes it possible for banks and companies to serve unbanked or underbanked populations.

 What I learned is this: If you think there is a better way, there often is.
 Take the time to find it.
 Educate yourself so you become an expert and gain the necessary insight to find a solution for the problem at hand.